Everyday Wanderer Logo

 Why are Flaming Torches Carried During Mardi Gras Parades?

 Known as flambeaux, these flaming torches date back to the first Mardi Gras parade organized by the Mistick Krewe of Comus.
 Originally, the torches were necessary to light the way during the night parade.
-But with streetlights and other modern conveniences, they flambeaux are simply part of the festivities in 21st century Mardi Gras celebrations.
+But with streetlights and other modern conveniences, the flambeaux are simply part of the festivities in 21st century Mardi Gras celebrations.

 Mardi gras colors are purple, gold, and green